EMPLOYMENT PRIORITY Sample Clauses

 EMPLOYMENT PRIORITY.
 In all cases of layoff, the Union members from the Low-Rise Residential Sector shall retain employment priority.

 EMPLOYMENT PRIORITY.
 The TERO Director will be given at least forty-eight hours’ notice to locate and refer a qualified Indian applicant for any vacancy or new position except when circumstances require that the position be filled within a shorter period of time.
-If the TERO Office is unable to fill a vacancy, an Employer may recruit and hire workers from whatever sources are available to the contractor and by whatever process the contractor so chooses, provided that the contractor will notify TERO of any job vacancies, positions, or any negotiated positions.
-The Tribal TERO office will use its Job Skills Bank to assist the Employer in meeting the stipulated hiring goal for this project.
-TERO will maintain a Job Skills Bank, listing available resident Indians by job classification based on skill level as indicated on their TERO application to be used to fill job vacancies, new positions, or any other negotiated position under this Agreement.
-Employer agrees to consider hiring, either for a job vacancy or new positions all available local Indians and Indian applicants who meet pre-employment standards.
+If the TERO Office is unable to fill the vacancy, an Employer may recruit and hire workers from whatever sources are available to the Employer and by whatever process the Employer so chooses, provided that the Employer notifies TERO of any job vacancies, positions, or any negotiated positions.
+The Tribal TERO Office will use its Job Skills Bank to assist the Employer in meeting the stipulated hiring goal for this project.
+TERO will maintain a Job Skills Bank, listing available Indian applicants by job classification based on skill level as indicated on their TERO application to be used to fill job vacancies, new positions, or any other negotiated position under this Agreement.
+The Employer agrees to consider hiring, either for a job vacancy or new positions all available local Indians and Indian applicants who meet pre-employment standards.

 EMPLOYMENT PRIORITY.
 TERO will maintain a list of available resident Indians and Indian employees for employment.
 The TERO shall be given at least three (3) business days notice of any positions to be filled or vacancies.
 Employer shall hire, either for a job vacancy or new positions, all available resident Indians or Indian applicants who meet pre-employment standards.
 For the purpose of this agreement, pre-employment standards are those directly job related standards of fitness and ability which indicate that with a reasonable amount of training a person will be capable of satisfactorily performing the entry job, as well as jobs at a higher level which with a reasonable amount of further training, are normally filled by progression from the entry job.
 This provision applies to those persons who at the time of application for employment are not fully qualified for the available job, but general potential of becoming qualified through a reasonable amount of training.